jmarquesOT/sentilo-docs-test/docs/setup.rst

 Installing API server (subscription/publication)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After build Sentilo, to install the API (pub/sub) server, you need to follow
+After build Sentilo (see :ref:`Compiling and build artifacts`), to install the API
-the following steps:
+(pub/sub) server, you need to follow the following steps:

 a.
-Into the directory
+Into the directory *../sentilo-deploy-artifacts/sentilo-platform-server/*
-   *./sentilo-platform/sentilo-platform-server/target/appassembler*
    you’ll find two subdirectories named **repo** and **bin**:

 -  **repo** directory contains all libraries needed to run the process